 National standardised summative assessment includes the National Curriculum teacher assessments at the end of Key Stage 1.
 These assessments provide pupils with information about how well they have learned and understood a topic taught over time and can be used to provide feedback on how they can improve.
-It enables teachers to evaluate pupil learning at the end of a unit of work and the impact of their own teaching and will help teachers plan for subsequent learning.
+It enables teachers to evaluate pupils' learning at the end of a unit of work and the impact of their own teaching and will help teachers plan for subsequent learning.
 In-school summative assessments will also allow school staff and leaders to monitor the performance of pupil cohorts and identify where interventions may be required to ensure pupils make sufficient progress and expected attainment.
 Summative assessments can also be used to report to parents about achievement and progress.

-The school will collect summative data on a termly basis using assessment information from testing in the form of 'Rising Stars' and school designed maths tests as well as evidence collated from ongoing teacher assessments.
+The school will collect summative data on a termly basis using assessment information from testing in the form of 'Rising Stars' reading and grammar tests, White Rose maths tests and evidence collated from ongoing teacher assessments.
 This data is analysed and will allow for early identification of groups or individuals that may be at risk of falling behind their peers.
 Teachers analyse the data at group and question level allowing them to plan more effectively in addressing areas identified as being weaker.
+The Insight tracking system will be used to collect and support the analysis of data.

-On a termly basis, teachers submit a predicted level for each child as to whether they are expected to reach an working towards, expected or greater depth level of attainment against the age appropriate curriculum at the end of the academic year.
+On a termly basis, teachers submit a predicted level for each child as to whether they are expected to reach levels of attainment against the age appropriate curriculum at the end of the academic year in reading, writing and maths.
+These will be detailed as 'working well below', 'working just below the expected level', 'working at the expected level' or 'working at a greater depth'.
+Ongoing assessments recorded using Insights will also provide evidence to support assessments in other subjects.

 Nationally standardised summative assessments provide information on how pupils, and the school, are performing in comparison to pupils and other schools nationally.
 This allows the school to understand national expectations and assess performance in a broader context.
-At Amble Links First School these assessments are completed by all Year 2 pupils in the form of National Curriculum Teacher Assessments at the End of Key Stage 1, Year 1 Phonics test and Early Years Profile scores.
+At Amble Links First School these assessments are completed by all Year 2 pupils in the form of National Curriculum Teacher Assessments at the End of Key Stage 1, Year 1 Phonics Screening Checks, Year 4 Multiplication Tables Checks and Early Years Profile scores.